 Why Are Risks Prominent in Nose Surgery?

-Predicting the results of a rhinoplasty procedure is difficult, even for experienced plastic surgeons.
+Predicting the results of a rhinoplasty new jersey procedure is difficult, even for experienced plastic surgeons.
 The human nose has complicated anatomical features, including paired nasal bones and two sets of paired cartilage.
 Manipulating the nose involves a subtle shift of one or more areas to create better facial symmetry and meet the client’s specific expectations.

 One of the reasons rhinoplasty is so risky is that the surgeon will not be able to see the layout of the nose until the day of the surgery.
 They can create a plan, but that plan might change once the surgery begins if the nasal structure is different than expected.